 Students may apply for admission to the nursing program upon completion of the general education requirements, and the required science and mathematics courses as indicated in the College Transfer Program Undergraduate Academic Catalog.
-The following criteria are used for admission into the nursing program:
+All science courses must be completed within 5 years of the date of the admission application.
+Transferred courses must meet the college requirements for transfer credits.
+Nursing courses may not be transferred into the program.
+The last 60 credit hours must be earned at The Citadel.